marcingastol/Learn-Python/Conditional Statements.md

+# Conditional Statements

-1. If Statement - Basic Check
+## 1. If Statement - Basic Check
 python
 Copy code
-# Define a variable to store age
+## Define a variable to store age
 age = 18

-# Check if the person is old enough to vote
+## Check if the person is old enough to vote
 if age >= 18:
-    print("You are eligible to vote.")  # Output: 'You are eligible to vote.'
+    print("You are eligible to vote.")  ## Output: 'You are eligible to vote.'
 Explanation:

 The if statement checks if age is greater than or equal to 18.